the1lab/1lab/CONTRIBUTING.md

 quantified: `is-equiv→is-embedding`, not `f-is-equiv→f-is-embedding`.

-Definitions **should** have their names informed by what they prove, but this process does not need to be entirely mechanic (don't turn the entire function's type into a name!).
+Definitions **should** have their names informed by what they prove, but this process does not need to be entirely mechanical (don't turn the entire function's type into a name!).
 If a theorem has an accepted common name, that **can** be used instead of deriving a name based on its type.